jcgr11/GBM-Simulations/README.md

 In this case $W(t)$ is simulated using a simple Monte Carlo simulation by generating a series normally distributed random numbers which are used to update the state of the stochastic process at each time step.
 Although not an exact wiener process, the simulation will have similar properties such as a continuous and unpredictable path at each time step.

-### The derivation of the recursive form of the GBM SDE (shown below) using Euler-Maruyama's Discretization:
+### Using Euler-Maruyama's discretization, we can derive the recursive form of the GBM SDE.
+This recursive form is as follows:
 <p align="center">
 $$S(t+dt)=S(t)\cdot\exp\left((\mu-\frac{1}{2}\sigma^2)dt+\sigma\sqrt{dt}\cdot Z\right)$$
 </p>